 They.
 Are.
 Awesome.

-If you're looking for a spot where you can watch your pet at all times, they've got it - check out locations like Hyde Park off Boychuck or Pierre Raddison Park between 32nd and 33rd.
-If you're looking for a place where your pup can galivant through the forest and splash around in the river, they've got it at locations like Chief Whitecap and Sutherland Beach dog parks.
-There are 11 naturalized dog parks in total and they're all worth a visit.
+There are 13 dog parks in total and they're all worth a visit.
 (There's even a Dog Park Ambassador Program if you're a local and want to get more involved in opportunities for improvement of these amazing spaces.)

 2. Hotels

 Many hotels in the city are pet-friendly.
 So many, in fact, that we've written an entire blog post about it!
-Check out Asia and Aviva's day out adventuring to all of Saskatoon's pet-friendly hotels.
+Check out Asia and Aviva's Day Out adventuring to all of Saskatoon's pet-friendly hotels.

 3. Saskatoon Businesses